Why Some Cannabis Strains Are Purple and the Best Cannabis Strains

 Reviewers often report the effects of Girl Scouts Cookies as very euphoric and buzzy.
-The THC content of this beautiful purple strain is often between 20%-25% and packs a pretty heavy psychoactive punch.
+The THC content of this beautiful strain is often between 20%-25% and packs a pretty heavy psychoactive punch.
 Some people find this effect well-suited for low-pressure, creative projects.

 11. Purple Dream

 A cross between Grandaddy Purple and Blue Dream, Purple Dream is a fairly mild purple Indica strain that produces a relaxing body high and gentle sedation.

 Purple Dream is an excellent choice for those wanting to unwind after work without being put to sleep.
 The taste and aroma of Purple Dream are often more potent than its effects with its strong sour grape aroma and wine taste.